nickmarrone/RAGonQuest/README.md

 ![RAGonQuest Logo](ragonquest_logo.png)

-A Docker-based RAG (Retrieval-Augmented Generation) toolkit that enables you to build powerful question-answering systems over your own documents.
+A comprehensive RAG (Retrieval-Augmented Generation) application that enables you to build powerful question-answering systems over your own documents.
 RAGonQuest combines the power of OpenAI's language models with Qdrant vector database to provide accurate, context-aware responses based on your custom knowledge base.

 ## What RAGonQuest Does

-RAGonQuest is a comprehensive RAG application that allows you to:
+RAGonQuest is a full-stack RAG application that allows you to:

-- **Ingest Documents**: Upload and process text files into searchable knowledge bases
+### Document Management
-- **Create Corpora**: Organize your documents into logical collections with custom prompts
+- **Create Knowledge Corpora**: Organize your documents into logical collections with custom configurations
+- **File Scanning**: Automatically discover and add text files from specified directories
+- **Document Ingestion**: Process and embed documents into searchable vector representations
+- **File Tracking**: Monitor which files have been processed and which remain to be ingested

+### AI-Powered Conversations
+- **Natural Language Queries**: Ask questions in plain English and get intelligent responses
+- **Context-Aware Responses**: AI generates answers based on relevant document chunks
+- **Conversation History**: Maintain full conversation threads with context and sources
+- **Multi-turn Conversations**: Continue conversations with follow-up questions
+- **Source Attribution**: See which documents were used to generate each response

+### Advanced Search & Retrieval
 - **Semantic Search**: Use advanced vector embeddings to find relevant information
-- **Conversational AI**: Have natural conversations with your data using OpenAI's language models
+- **Configurable Similarity Thresholds**: Adjust how closely content must match your queries
+- **Context Chunk Visualization**: View the exact text chunks used to generate responses
+- **Flexible Retrieval Limits**: Control how many context chunks to retrieve

+### Cost Management
-- **Cost Estimation**: Get detailed cost estimates before processing large document collections
+- **Embedding Cost Estimation**: Get detailed cost estimates before processing large document collections
+- **Per-File Cost Analysis**: See estimated costs for individual files
+- **Batch Processing**: Process multiple files efficiently to optimize costs

+### Modern Web Interface
+- **Responsive Design**: Clean, modern UI built with React and Tailwind CSS
+- **Real-time Updates**: Instant feedback on operations and conversation updates
+- **Intuitive Navigation**: Easy switching between corpora and conversations
+- **Context Visualization**: Click to view the source chunks used for each response
-- **Conversation History**: Maintain full conversation history with context and sources
+- **Conversation Management**: Create, view, and delete conversations easily

+### Developer-Friendly Features
-- **RESTful API**: Access all functionality through a well-documented FastAPI interface
+- **RESTful API**: Complete API with interactive documentation
+- **Database Migrations**: Automated schema management with Alembic
+- **Interactive Console**: Python REPL with access to all project resources
+- **Docker Support**: Easy deployment with Docker Compose
+- **Environment Configuration**: Flexible configuration management

+## Architecture

-The system uses:
+The system uses a modern, scalable architecture:

-- **FastAPI** for the web framework
-- **Qdrant** for vector storage and similarity search
+- **Backend**: FastAPI with SQLAlchemy ORM
-- **SQLite** for metadata and conversation storage
+- **Database**: SQLite for metadata and conversation storage
+- **Vector Database**: Qdrant for semantic search and embeddings
-- **OpenAI** for embeddings and language model completions
+- **AI Services**: OpenAI for embeddings and language model completions
+- **Frontend**: React with TypeScript and Tailwind CSS
+- **State Management**: Jotai for reactive state management
-- **Docker** for easy deployment and development
+- **Deployment**: Docker and Docker Compose for easy setup

 ## Quick Start with Docker